youmustfight/subnodes/questionapp/README.md

-This version should be working properly if the correct $home_url is set at the following places:
-./admin.php
-./poll/config.php

-Also at the admin.php:
+This is a fully working version!

-Update the correct path to the hostapd.conf file and uncomment the networking restart command ... but note that I have not tried this :-)
+For actually changing the SSID you need to update the correct path to the hostapd.conf file at "admin.php" and uncomment the networking restart command ... but note that I have not tried this yet :-)